 The upper and lower draft tubes are not as efficient as the larger loftier single draft tubes in the other bags, and our testers occasionally noticed the cold wet zipper when changing positions inside the bag.
 This problem isn't a huge concern if you are carrying a tent or bivy sack, but should be considered if you are planning on a lot of open bivies.

 The Nemo sonic doesn't stand up to the rain quite as well as the Feathered Friends Snow Bunting or the Western Mountaineering Versalite.

 See any water absorbing through the shell?
 Neither did we.

-We believe $480 is a good value considering the quality, comfort, and features of the Sonic.
+Considering the quality, comfort, and features of the Sonic. we feel is a good value.
 The zippered vents increase the versatility of this bag, which means more comfy nights sleeping under the stars for your buck.

 If you are uncomfortable sleeping on your back in a tight mummy bag, consider this contender.
 Its wider cut allows for various sleeping positions, while high-quality materials make it suitable for lightweight adventures where a good night's sleep is essential for daytime adventures.